g-chauvel/zuul-jobs/roles/helm-template/README.rst

    Determine if the role should wait for all pods to go up after it applies the template.

+.. zuul:rolevar:: helm_values_file

+   File containing Helm values to use when templating.

 .. zuul:rolevar:: zuul_work_dir
    :default: {{ zuul.project.src_dir }}